sudeep71/RNA_Seq_Tutorial/docs/06_trimming.rst

 gzip name_of _file > name_of_file.gz

-Pay attention to the .gz ending
+-Pay attention to the .gz ending

 ::